okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 * **App website**:  Provide a link to your product or service homepage or a specific location on your website where users can learn more about your integration.

-* **App category**: Specify one or more categories that Okta uses to categorize your integration in the OIN catalog.
-Click **Add Another** to choose up to three categories.
+* **App use case**: Specify one or more use cases for Okta to categorize your integration in the OIN catalog.
+Click **Add Another** to choose up to five use cases.

 * **App description**: Give a general description of your application and what the Okta integration does.
 For examples, see the overview section for any of the integrations listed on the [OIN](https://www.okta.com/integrations/).